nsetzer/daedalus-games/csp2.md

+TODO: send keyboard input on every frame
+      server needs a way to reject old inputs

 bendTo(state, step):
     where step is in the future
     on each update bend the object some amount so that it has exactly the future state